DjMikeDevereaux/Partner-Company-Project_08-Final_Delivery_02/README.md

 # Partner-Company-Project_08-Final_Delivery_02

 Overview
-This repository contains the second final deliverable for the Partner Company Project.
-The objective of this stage is to advance the analytical development of the business case by performing structured data exploration, cleaning, transformation, and preliminary modeling aligned with the company’s needs.
+This repository contains the second final deliverable for the Partner Company Project (Proyecto Empresa Aliada).
+In this stage, the focus is on preparing and structuring the sales dataset to enable robust time‑series modeling in future deliverables.
+The notebook includes data cleaning, date reconstruction, weekly aggregation, and initial exploratory analysis.

-The notebook 58M.01.ProyectoEmpresaAliada_EntregaFinal_02.ipynb documents the full workflow, including business understanding, dataset preparation, exploratory analysis, and insights relevant for decision-making.
+The notebook 58M.01.ProyectoEmpresaAliada_EntregaFinal_02.ipynb documents the full workflow using Python, Pandas, and Statsmodels.

-## Project Objectives
+🎯 Objectives
-- Strengthen the analytical foundation of the partner company’s business problem.
+Convert the raw weekly sales dataset into a clean, time‑indexed structure.

+Reconstruct real calendar dates from WEEK codes.

+Aggregate sales at weekly level to build a consistent time series.

-- Prepare and refine the dataset for deeper modeling in subsequent deliverables.
+Prepare the dataset for forecasting models such as SARIMAX.

-- Identify patterns, anomalies, and relevant variables through exploratory data analysis (EDA).
-- Generate actionable insights that support the company’s strategic goals.
-- Document the entire process clearly for tutor review and future iterations.
+Document the analytical process clearly for tutor review.

-## Repository Structure
+📂 Repository Structure
 Code
-├── 58M.01.ProyectoEmpresaAliada_EntregaFinal_02.ipynb
+├── 58M.01.ProyectoEmpresaAliada_EntregaFinal_02.ipynb   # Main notebook
 ├── data/
-├── outputs/
-└── README.md

-## Methodology
-The notebook follows a structured analytical workflow:

-1. Business Understanding
-- Review of the partner company’s context and problem statement.
-- Definition of analytical goals for Deliverable 02.

-2. Data Loading & Inspection
-- Import of raw datasets provided by the company.
-- Initial structural review: dimensions, variable types, missing values.

-3. Data Cleaning & Preparation
-- Handling missing values.
-- Standardization and normalization of fields when required.
-- Encoding of categorical variables.
-- Removal of duplicates and inconsistent records.

-4. Exploratory Data Analysis (EDA)
-Descriptive statistics.

-Distribution analysis of key variables.

-Correlation matrix and variable relationships.

-Identification of trends, outliers, and business-relevant patterns.

-5. Preliminary Insights
-Summary of findings that impact the business case.

-Recommendations for modeling in Deliverable 03.

-📈 Key Insights (General Template)
-Since the notebook content is not visible from the browser tab, these points are placeholders.
-I can customize them precisely once you share the notebook content or paste the main results.

-The dataset shows clear patterns related to customer behavior, product performance, or operational efficiency.

-Several variables demonstrate strong correlations that will be useful for predictive modeling.

-Data cleaning significantly improved dataset consistency and reliability.

-Initial trends suggest opportunities for optimization aligned with the company’s objectives.
+│   └── FACT_SALES.csv                                   # Raw sales dataset
+├── outputs/                                             # Weekly series, plots, tables └── README.md
+🔍 Methodology
+1. Data Loading
+The dataset FACT_SALES.csv is imported and inspected.
+Columns include:

+WEEK

+ITEM_CODE

+TOTAL_UNIT_SALES

+TOTAL_VALUE_SALES

+TOTAL_UNIT_AVG_WEEKLY_SALES

+REGION

+2. Date Reconstruction
+The WEEK field (e.g., "01-22") is split into:

+WEEK_NUM → week number

+YEAR → converted from two‑digit format to full year (e.g., "22" → 2022)

+A real calendar date is created using ISO week format:

+Code
+FECHA = pd.to_datetime(YEAR + WEEK_NUM + '1', format='%G%V%u')
+This sets the date to the Monday of each ISO week.

+The dataset is then sorted and indexed by FECHA.

+3. Weekly Aggregation
+Weekly total unit sales are computed:

+Code
+df_weekly = df.groupby(df.index)['TOTAL_UNIT_SALES'].sum().to_frame('VENTAS')
+Sample output:

+2022‑01‑03 → 5661.824

+2022‑01‑10 → 5686.147

+2022‑01‑17 → 4844.874

+This produces a clean weekly time series ready for forecasting.

+4. Exploratory Analysis
+The notebook includes:

+Descriptive statistics

+Weekly trends

+Initial visualization of sales behavior

+Identification of fluctuations and seasonal patterns

+These insights guide the modeling strategy for Deliverable 03.

+📈 Key Insights
+Based on the visible notebook content:

+The dataset spans multiple items and regions but is aggregated into a unified weekly sales series.

+Weekly sales show noticeable fluctuations, suggesting potential seasonality.

+The reconstructed date index ensures compatibility with SARIMAX and other time‑series models.

+The transformation pipeline significantly improves data consistency.

 🛠️ Technologies Used
 Python 3.x

 Pandas, NumPy

-Matplotlib, Seaborn
+Matplotlib

+Statsmodels (SARIMAX)

+Scikit‑learn (metrics)

 Jupyter Notebook

-Additional libraries depending on the dataset (optional)

-📌 Next Steps
-Deliverable 03 will focus on:

-Feature engineering

-Predictive modeling

-Model evaluation

-Business interpretation of results

-Final recommendations for the partner company